 To win the round, you must exit all your tokens from the board.
 So a victory point is counted.
 A complete game is usually played in 3, 5 or 7 points, which are reached in several rounds (at least 3).

-Given that the randomness of the dice take an important part in the game, it is rather unusual and unappropriate to finish a complete game in a single round.
+Given that the randomness of the dice takes an important part in the game, it is rather unusual and inappropriate to finish a complete game in a single round.